 In this edit mode you can not drag clips on top of other clips in the same track in the timeline.
 You can drag them to another track in the timeline but not into the same track at the same time point as an existing clip.
 Contrast this to overwrite mode.

-In this edit mode you can drag a clip into a track where there is an existing clip and the incoming clip will overwrite the existing clip over the length of the incoming clip.
+In this edit mode you can drag a clip onto a track where there is an existing clip and the incoming clip will overwrite that portion of the existing clip (or clips) covered by the incoming clip.

 This is not implemented yet.